Floating Action: History

 Floating Action was formed by Kauffman after his previous musical project, the Motown sound group The Choosy Beggars, broke up in 2005.
 The project was named after an out-of-date Gretsch kick-drum pedal.
 Kauffman is also a member of the reggae- and dub-influenced duo Lord King, along with Evan Martin.
-Kauffman wrote and recorded an album with Michael Nau of Cotton Jones and Mighty Thread while quarantined, under the project name Dream Sitch.
+Kauffman wrote and recorded an album with Michael Nau of Cotton Jones and Mighty Thread while quarantined under the project name Dream Sitch.
 He has also released a solo album called Ting.

-Floating Action performed at South by Southwest in 2009 and at Hangout Music Festival in 2017.
+Floating Action performed at South by Southwest in 2009 and at the Hangout Music Festival in 2017.

 Kauffman is notable for his contributions to other musicians' albums.
 He played guitar on Lana Del Rey's Ultraviolence and Angel Olsen's My Woman, bass on Jim James' Uniform Distortion, and drums on Tyler Ramsey's The Valley Wind.
-James and Olsen appeared on Floating Action's 2016 album Hold Your Fire.
+James and Olsen appeared on Floating Action's 2016 album, Hold Your Fire.
 Other albums Kauffman has played on include three Ray LaMontagne releases (Supernova, Ouroboros, and Part of the Light) and Good Advice by Basia Bulat.
 He has produced music for Georgia Fair, Courtney Jaye, Lissie, and Daniel Martin Moore.

 Floating Action has released 11 full-length albums.
-His most recent, Outsider Art, received a digital release before its expected vinyl release, due to the COVID-19 pandemic.
+His most recent album, Outsider Art, received a digital release before its expected vinyl release due to the COVID-19 pandemic.